tuchk4/apop/docs/CONTRIBUTING.md

 ## Development

-Use `npm link` feature in your projects to get up to date local rmk code and `npm run dev` to start watchers for code auto transpiling.
+Use `npm link` feature in your projects to get up to date local apop code and `npm run dev` to start watchers for code auto transpiling.

 ## Tests